 Why should I submit a post?

-First of all, the GFAR Blog already boasts nearly 1500 subscribers and is growing all the time!
+First of all, because the GFAR Blog already boasts nearly 1500 subscribers and is growing all the time!
 And with an average of 5000 to 6000 visits per month, that’s a lot of eager readers!

-The Partners in GFAR all share the mission to advocate for and catalyse Collective Actions.
-In this way we can strengthen and transform agri-food research and innovation systems.
+The Partners in GFAR all share the mission to advocate for and catalyse Collective Actions that contribute to achieving the Sustainable Development Goals.
 This mission touches on a lot of areas of work and involves a wide range of sectors, but we all believe in the added value of working together to achieve more effective, equitable and responsive agri-food systems and greater development impacts.